hibbitts-design/grav-skeleton-open-publishing-space/pages/10.readme/default.md

 2. Tap the ':fa-cog: Setup Git Sync' link on the far-right of the site navigation bar of this page for step-by-step instructions.
 3. Configure the [Git Sync Link](../../admin/themes/mytheme) settings in the Theme options to change the display and functionality of the automatically displayed Git Sync Link.

-### Embed Open Blog Page Content into Other Systems
+### Embed Open Publishing Space Page Content into Other Systems

 By adding the URL parameter (i.e. flag) `chromeless:true` to any Open Publishing Space page you can display that page's content without the global header image, site navigation bar, sidebar and footer - a great way to seamlessly embed Open Publishing Space pages into other systems.